ekimmagrann/hubitat-elkm1/README.md

 Copy the Elk M1 Driver code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

+Copy the Elk M1 ChildDriver Thermostat code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

 Go to ‘Apps’

 Click ‘Load New Apps’

 Select ‘Elk M1 Application’ under ‘User Apps’

-Enter you information into the setting fields
+Enter you information into the setting fields (You will also enter this data into the Thermostat device)

 Click Next